jpw-erigo/CT_dotNET/README.md

 * Timestamps are automatically generated; they can either be in milliseconds or seconds format.

-* Old data can optionally be deleted from an existing source folder at startup by setting.
+* Old data can optionally be deleted from an existing source folder at startup.

 For details on CloudTurbine, see http://www.cloudturbine.com/ and https://github.com/cycronix/cloudturbine.